Omnicom Group Inc. (NYSE:OMC) Shares Sold by Price T Rowe Associates Inc. MD

-Price T Rowe Associates Inc. MD decreased its holdings in shares of Omnicom Group Inc. (NYSE:OMC) by 6.1% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+Price T Rowe Associates Inc. MD lowered its position in Omnicom Group Inc. (NYSE:OMC) by 6.1% during the first quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The institutional investor owned 388,886 shares of the business services provider’s stock after selling 25,315 shares during the quarter.
-Price T Rowe Associates Inc. MD’s holdings in Omnicom Group were worth $28,836,000 as of its most recent filing with the Securities and Exchange Commission.
+Price T Rowe Associates Inc. MD’s holdings in Omnicom Group were worth $28,836,000 at the end of the most recent quarter.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 12th.
-Investors of record on Tuesday, September 21st will be given a dividend of $0.70 per share.
-This represents a $2.80 dividend on an annualized basis and a dividend yield of 3.82%.
+The company also recently announced a quarterly dividend, which will be paid on Tuesday, October 12th.
+Shareholders of record on Tuesday, September 21st will be paid a dividend of $0.70 per share.
+This represents a $2.80 dividend on an annualized basis and a yield of 3.82%.
 The ex-dividend date of this dividend is Monday, September 20th.
-Omnicom Group’s dividend payout ratio is presently 55.45%.
+Omnicom Group’s payout ratio is 55.45%.

-OMC has been the topic of a number of recent analyst reports.
-Morgan Stanley cut their price objective on shares of Omnicom Group from $79.00 to $76.00 and set an “underweight” rating on the stock in a report on Wednesday, July 21st.
-Wells Fargo & Company boosted their price objective on shares of Omnicom Group from $75.00 to $85.00 and gave the stock an “equal weight” rating in a report on Wednesday, April 21st.
-BMO Capital Markets boosted their price objective on shares of Omnicom Group from $68.00 to $80.00 and gave the stock a “market perform” rating in a report on Thursday, April 22nd.
+Several research firms have recently weighed in on OMC.
+BMO Capital Markets boosted their target price on shares of Omnicom Group from $68.00 to $80.00 and gave the stock a “market perform” rating in a research report on Thursday, April 22nd.
+Zacks Investment Research raised shares of Omnicom Group from a “hold” rating to a “buy” rating and set a $78.00 target price for the company in a research report on Thursday, July 22nd.
 Macquarie raised shares of Omnicom Group from a “neutral” rating to an “outperform” rating and boosted their target price for the stock from $76.00 to $93.00 in a research report on Monday, May 3rd.
-Finally, Zacks Investment Research raised shares of Omnicom Group from a “hold” rating to a “buy” rating and set a $78.00 target price for the company in a research report on Thursday, July 22nd.
+Wells Fargo & Company boosted their target price on shares of Omnicom Group from $75.00 to $85.00 and gave the stock an “equal weight” rating in a research report on Wednesday, April 21st.
+Finally, Morgan Stanley dropped their target price on shares of Omnicom Group from $79.00 to $76.00 and set an “underweight” rating for the company in a research report on Wednesday, July 21st.
 One investment analyst has rated the stock with a sell rating, four have assigned a hold rating and five have given a buy rating to the company’s stock.
 The company currently has a consensus rating of “Hold” and a consensus price target of $76.50.

 About Omnicom Group